plabayo/rama/docs/book/src/http/rss.md

   namespace URI rather than by literal prefix, so a feed declaring `xmlns:pod="https://podcastindex.org/namespace/1.0"` is parsed identically to one using the conventional `xmlns:podcast`.
-- **Streaming-first writers.** `Rss2StreamWriter` / `AtomStreamWriter` take a
+- **Streaming-first, both directions.** Reading and writing both treat the feed as a header followed by an async stream of items.
+On the read side the channel/feed header is parsed up front and inspectable before any item is pulled, so a consumer can decide whether to keep going (or to apply a filter) without first buffering the whole document.
+On the write side a `Stream` of items is serialized incrementally, so a server can emit a feed of arbitrary size with bounded memory.
+The in-memory whole-feed adapters are thin conveniences on top of the same streams.
-  `Stream` of items and emit XML incrementally so a server can produce a feed of arbitrary size with bounded memory.
-The in-memory `Rss2Feed::to_xml` / `AtomFeed::to_xml` paths are convenience adapters that collect the same stream.
+- **Partial results on failure.** If an item partway through a feed fails to parse, the error carries the header and every item that succeeded before it, so a client doesn't lose the rest of a long feed to one bad entry.
+A lossy drain variant is also provided for the common "skip and keep going" case.
 - **A format-agnostic `Feed` umbrella** for callers that want to consume a feed without caring whether the upstream chose RSS or Atom.
 - **`IntoResponse` impls** so a handler can return a built feed directly and